04/11/2020 - 6 Admissions by the Minister of the Environment in the Technoparc injunction:

 21/07/2020 - Article in the Montreal Gazette: "Montreal group applies 'act locally' credo to legal defence of the environment."
 Full article HERE.

-11/06/2020 - The Green Coalition, with support from The Legacy Fund for the Environment, has hired a law firm to send a formal notice to the Legault government, demanding they remove anti-environmental clauses from Bill 61.
+11/06/2020 - The Green Coalition has hired a law firm to send a formal notice to the Legault government, demanding they remove anti-environmental clauses from Bill 61.
 Full press release (French only) HERE.

-06/06/2020 - LFE and the Green Coalition held a teleconference to demand a public inquiry into procedures at the Ministry of the Environment.
+06/06/2020 - The Green Coalition held a teleconference to demand a public inquiry into procedures at the Ministry of the Environment.
 More information HERE.

 -In June, LFE provided funds for a free web conference about the Technoparc Wetlands case, attended by seventy-five participants.
 At this conference, participants learned essential technical details of how to get information from the Quebec ministry of the environment web site, the ongoing devastation of the Wetlands by Montreal’s commercial development scheme, the historic complicity of the ministry with developers, and the current plans by the Quebec government to weaken environmental protections even further.

 -LFE is supporting citizens in Senneville at the western tip of Montreal Island in their challenge to the municipality’s plan to allow a housing development on a local wetland.

 -In the greater Montreal area, discussions are underway with another citizens’ environmental committee contemplating legal action against its municipality over the destruction of natural spaces.
 LFE is considering how best it can assist the committee.